Services for People with Disabilities

 Help with Research and Library Materials

-• To request real-time paging of books and other physical items, come to the Circulation Desk.
-Five items will be paged while the library user is present (generally within 15-30 minutes)
+- Request real-time paging of books and other physical items, in-person at the Circulation Desk.
+Up to five items may be paged while the library user is present (generally within 15-30 minutes)

-• To request books and other physical items in advance, please use the “UCD request” link in UC Library Search
+- To request books and other physical items in advance, please use the “UCD request” link in UC Library Search (no registration/accommodation required)

-• Photocopying or scanning of materials is available.
-Alternatively, users may bring an assistant to use the library’s public photocopiers or contract with an information vendor
+- Self-service photocopying or scanning of materials is available.
+Alternatively, users may bring an assistant to use the library’s public photocopiers or contract with an information vendor (no registration/accommodation required)

 Accessible Digitized Books in HathiTrust